 No, if you change your mind the deposit is non-refundable.
 However, if you fail to meet outstanding entry requirements then a refund can be requested from academic registry.

 Deferrals are issued on a case by case basis and need to be requested via email.
-We can usually accommodate this request before the deadline.
 To be eligible for a deferral, applicants must have an unconditional offer and have paid their deposit.
 Please note that fees will be charged in line with the academic year for which the student will attend, not the year in which they applied.
 The deadline for requesting a deferral is May 31st, 2023.

 University accommodation is available on and off campus.
 Postgraduate students can apply for accommodation on and off-campus.
 You can find more information at https://www.tcd.ie/accommodation/ and http://accommodation.tcdsu.org/.
 Overseas students coming to Dublin for the first time can apply for temporary accommodation on the College campus while they search for long term accommodation.
 Trinity also offers some helpful maps (of Dublin, of City Centre, of campus) online: https://www.tcd.ie/Maps/index.html.
 Further information is provided in the Student Welcome Guide.